YiliangLin/yilianglin-research-group/content/news/2023 Dr. Ming Wang Join/index.md

 <!--more-->

-Jianwei will join Dr. Lin’s lab as a graduate student in Fall 2023.
-Before that, he received his Master’s degree in Nanoscience and Technology from National Center for Nanoscience and Technology (NCNST), University of Chinese Academy of Sciences.
-Jianwei’s research interests include living materials and soft matter engineering.
-He has been awarded with many scholarships, including China National Scholarship and Academic Scholarship.
+Ming joined Dr. Lin’s lab as a postdoctoral scholar in April 2023.
+Prior to that, he studied at Prof. ‪Orlando J. Rojas’s lab (UBC) for 1 year and received his Ph.D. in biomass science and engineering from South China University of Technology (SCUT) in 2022.
+Ming’s research interests include tissue-like soft materials, flexible electronics and bio-based materials.
+Ming Wang has received many accolades, including the “He Jingtang” Science & Technology Innovation Scholarship, China National Scholarship and President’s Scholarship.